PwshPally/azure-docs/articles/load-balancer/load-balancer-ha-ports-overview.md

 - Provide *n*-active and active-passive scenarios
 - Eliminate the need for complex solutions, such as Apache ZooKeeper nodes for monitoring appliances

 The following diagram presents a hub-and-spoke virtual network deployment.
 The spokes force-tunnel their traffic to the hub virtual network and through the NVA, before leaving the trusted space.
 The NVAs are behind an internal Standard Load Balancer with an HA ports configuration.
 All traffic can be processed and forwarded accordingly.
-When configured as show in the following diagram, an HA Ports load-balancing rule additionally provides flow symmetry for ingress and egress traffic.
+When configured as shown in the following diagram, an HA Ports load-balancing rule additionally provides flow symmetry for ingress and egress traffic.

 <a name="diagram"></a>
 ![Diagram of hub-and-spoke virtual network, with NVAs deployed in HA mode](./media/load-balancer-ha-ports-overview/nvaha.png)